 Selecting the Right Car Polish

-Most of the major polish manufacturers make a selection of abrasive papers, compounds, cleaners, polishes and glazes to meet varying polishing requirements.
+Most manufacturers produce abrasive papers, compounds, cleaners, polishes and glazes to meet a wide variety of polishing requirements.

-Polish – A specially formulated blend of components designed to remove minor scratches, surface imperfections, water spots, acid rain spots, light oxidation, and the swirl marks created by compounding with a machine.
+Polish – A specially formulated blend of components designed to remove minor scratches, surface imperfections, water spots, acid rain spots, light oxidation and swirl marks created by compounding with a machine.
 Use a foam polishing pad or a fine cutting pad.

 Glaze – A very fine polish.
-Some glazes are safe to use on fresh paint, as they do not seal or contain silicones.
+Some glazes are safe to use on fresh paint.
+They do not seal or contain silicones.
 A glaze does not have enough cutting power (if any) to remove imperfections, but will increase surface gloss.
 Use a fine foam polishing pad or a finishing pad.

 Pre-wax cleaner – A fine polish containing chemical cleaners to help remove minor surface contamination and dirt not handled by normal washing or claying.
 Use a fine foam polishing pad or a finishing pad.

-Each of these levels of polish can be used with a Porter Cable 7424 or Ultimate Detailing Machine, however, only a professional or very experienced user should undertake using an electric polisher with abrasive papers or pads.
-Always follow the manufacturer’s directions.
+That said, only a professional or very experienced user should use an electric polisher with abrasive papers or pads.

-Do not use a polish that is not specified by the manufacture (or a qualified source) for use with a dual-action machine.
+You may wish to play it safe by avoiding use of a polish that isn’t specified by the manufacture (or a qualified source) with your dual-action machine.

 Maintaining & Improving Paint Gloss